 Catastrophe Bonds - Catastrophe Bonds are privately placed fixed income securities for which the return of principal and payment of interest or dividends are contingent on the occurrence or non-occurrence of specific catastrophe events.
 Catastrophe Bonds often provide for an extension of maturity following the occurrence of an event to enable the insurer to process and audit loss claims where a trigger event has, or possibly has, occurred.
 Alternatively, the maturity could in certain circumstances be accelerated upon the occurrence of certain legal, regulatory, credit or structural events.
 An extension or acceleration of maturity may increase volatility.
-The market value of Catastrophe Bonds can be expected to fluctuate (i) in the event of catastrophe events or (ii) reflecting market expectations of catastrophe events that could potentially impact the Fund's investments.
-The occurrence of such catastrophe events is inherently unpredictable.
+The market value of Catastrophe Bonds can be expected to fluctuate (i) in the event of catastrophe events or (ii) reflecting market expectations of catastrophe events is inherently unpredictable.
 In addition, Catastrophe Bonds are often subordinated to other obligations of the issuer thereof, such as those obligations to a ceding insurer.
 Consequently, if such an issuer incurs unexpected expenses or liabilities in connection with its activities, the issuer may be unable to pay the required interest and/or principal on its issued CAT Bond.